huggingface/blog/leaderboards-on-the-hub-contextual.md

 - A human-written reference response

 The dataset is released in two forms:
-- (a) test dataset with instructions and images,
+- (a) a validation set of 100 instances from the complete dataset with instructions, images, and reference answers to the instructions.
-- (b) a validation set of 100 instances from the complete dataset with instructions, reference responses, and images.
+- (b) a test dataset with instructions and images only.

-We provide the results on the complete dataset here (and in the paper).
-The development set would allow the practitioners to iterate on their approaches easily.
+The leaderboard contains model results both on the validation and test datasets (the information is also present in the paper).
+The development set allows the practitioners to test and iterate on their approaches easily.
 The evaluation sandbox is present in our github.

 ## Experiments